The True Story of a Drug Smuggler

 Towards the Finale

 In the 1990s Herbie added Cocaine to his import line.
-He had never used drugs in his life.
-And lived a very quiet middle class life.
+He had never used drugs in and lived a very quiet middle class life.

 He had a number of girlfriends, nothing intense.
 None of these women were particularly glamourous.
 There was nothing about Herbie which would draw attention.
 And no one knew who he really was.

 He experimented with cocaine and liked it.
 He was caught at a club with a very tiny quantity on him.
-He also had identification which was not his but he used on occasion, which identified him as John Thompson, a Jamaican born in Westmoreland.
+He also had identification which was not his but was used on occasion.
+It identified him as John Thompson, a Jamaican born in Westmoreland.
 He was deported in that name to Jamaica.

-He spent a little time, then went back up to America on his own name, which was as clean as could be.
+He spent a little time in Jamaica, then went back up to America on his own name, which was as clean as could be.

 In 2000 he went back to Jamaica and booked into a guest house in Port Henderson, a nothing area more for those who paid by the hour than for tourists.